 The bill would require the Maryland Department of Transportation (MDOT) and regional transportation planning agencies to measure and mitigate any increases in climate pollution and Vehicle Miles Traveled (VMT) caused by planned highway expansion projects over \$10 million.
-Mitigation actions could include improving and expanding public transit, creating protected bike infrastructure, expanding remote work options, and locating jobs and amenities near where people live.
-This will help expand people's transportation choices while reducing climate pollution.
+Mitigation actions could include improving and expanding public transit, creating protected bike infrastructure, expanding broadband access, and locating jobs and amenities near where people live and near transit.
+This will help expand transportation choices while reducing climate pollution.

 Colorado and Minnesota passed similar legislation in 2021 and 2023, respectively.
 Now Maryland has an opportunity to serve as a national leader in this growing movement by building off their best practices and bringing transportation planning into alignment with our climate goals.
 Maryland's new Climate Pollution Reduction Plan indicates that reducing VMT is necessary for the state to meet its climate targets.
-The plan includes a goal to reduce per capita VMT 20% by 2050.
+The plan includes a goal to reduce per capita VMT 20% by 2050, which the Rocky Mountain Institute finds would reduce climate pollution by 59 Million Metric Tons, which is the same as preventing the annual emissions of over 120 natural gas power plants.